-2.3.6 First Parish Church/Old Groton Meeting House- 2015
+2.3.6 First Parish Church/Old Groton Meeting House - 2015 - 17

-The historic First Parish Church (see Figure 1), built in 1755 and Groton's oldest continually functioning public building, is undergoing major restoration and structural repairs.
-These include complete exterior repainting, restoration of the dome (using copper) and the spire that houses a Paul Revere & Company bell.
-The property is owned by the Town of Groton.
-The First Parish request for \$203,333 was approved at the 2015 spring Town Meeting.
-Additional funding is being provided privately.
+The Old Groton Meeting House/First Parish Church Project (see Figure 7), Phase 1A & 1B has come to a successful completion.
+Built in 1755 as Groton's fourth meetinghouse, the building has undergone major restoration and structural repairs.
+These include complete exterior repainting, restoration of the dome (using copper), the spire that houses a Paul Revere & Company bell, and Buddy, the iconic wind vane.
+The CPA funding portion totaled \$233,333.